DoctorWkt/Verilog_tic-tac-toe/README.md

-# Verilog Tic Tac Toe"
+# Verilog Tic Tac Toe

 This is an implementation of "Tic Tac Toe" in Verilog.
 It's a work in progress.
 Right now it runs under Verilator but eventually I want to synthesise it